sydneysoloway/al-folio/_news/announcement_1.md

 related_posts: false
 ---

 Finished the last day of my internship at VIVALDI_.
-Thank you so much for such a great experience!
+Thank you for such a great experience!